Yolanda8/JingyanYang.github.io/_pages/about.md

   - /about.html
 ---

-ZiHao Zhang  is a Research 0 students and working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of Dr. Guyue Li.
+Jingyan Yang is working toward the M.Sc. degree in the School of Cyber Science and Engineering, Southeast University, Nanjing, China, under the supervision of Dr. Guyue Li.
-个人信息

 Position held
 ======
 担任过的职务
+团支部书记

 published papers
 ======
-论文
+J. Yang, S. Gao, G. Li*, R. Sui and Bin.
+X, “Reducing gas consumption of Tornado Cash and other smart contracts in Ethereum, in Proc.
+IEEE 21th International Conference on Trust, Security and Privacy in Computing and Communications (TrustCom), Wuhan, China, 28-30 Oct.
+2022, pp. 1-6.